littlebrat/littlebrat/README.md

 ### 🚙 A Differential Drive Robot | [Video](https://youtu.be/SjuJ2os2flo)
 Designed and built an autonomous robot during high school that follows lines and avoids obstacles.

+### 🏭 Assessing China's Heavy Machinery Factories:
+I traveled across China, visiting over 40 factories that produce heavy machinery parts.
+My aim was to evaluate their manufacturing processes, quality control, and operational efficiency.
+This allowed me to gain detailed insights into their production methods, compliance with safety and quality standards, and the reliability of their products in the heavy machinery sector.

 ## 🧰 Tech Stack